RG1BB5/django-html-email-templates/README.md

 ## Features to add
-- [ ] Add custom ForeignKey field to display the context that can be used
 - [ ] Add base email header/footer
 - [ ] Add plugins for images/documents
 - [ ] Add better html field